craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 ###### Bow of the Kind Shooter
 ```
-	GME-027 "Item or Entity Name"
+	GME-027 "BOW OF THE KIND SHOOTER"
 	Threat Level: COLOR
 	Entry Class: CLASS
 	Source: AUTHOR